 The BM Birla Planetarium has been producing sky shows on different themes for the past three decades, accentuating relevant astronomical facts, events and achievements.
 The inaugural sky show was The Astounding Universe produced in-house in 1985.
 Since then, about 34 shows have been produced, all of them highly praised by a thoroughly heterogeneous audience.

-The current show is WONDERS OF THE UNIVERSE.
+The current show is BIOGRAPHY OF THE UNIVERSE.

 Sky shows at the planetarium are about 35-40 minutes and run back-to-back during working hours all days of the week.
 The timings are as follows: